 The Chinese Academy of Agricultural Sciences (CAAS) has made significant progress in genome analysis, functional gene cloning and key breeding technologies for major livestock and poultry.
 This has enabled China to rank first in the world in terms of meat and egg production.

 There has also been a significant surge in support for materials science.
-Currently, China has the greatest global output of more than 100 types of materials, including steel, non-ferrous metals, rare earth metals, cement, glass, chemical fibers, advanced energy storage materials, photovoltaic materials, and silicone.
+Currently, China has the greatest global output of more than 100 types of materials, including steel, non-ferrous metals, rare earth metals, cement, glass, chemical fibres, advanced energy storage materials, photovoltaic materials, and silicone.
 Based on this, the country’s new materials output is expected to rise from CNY7 trillion in 2021 to CNY 10 trillion in 20255.

 Pivot towards self-sufficiency